Soil mechanics: Soil classification

 Geotechnical engineers classify the soil particle types by performing tests on disturbed (dried, passed through sieves, and remolded) samples of the soil.
 This provides information about the characteristics of the soil grains themselves.
-Classification of the types of grains present in a soil does not account for important effects of the structure or fabric of the soil, terms that describe compactness of the particles and patterns in the arrangement of particles in a load carrying framework as well as the pore size and pore fluid distributions.
+However, tests on soil texture do not account for important effects of the structure or fabric of the soil, terms that describe compactness of the particles and patterns in their arrangement in a load carrying framework, as well as pore size and pore fluid distributions.
 Engineering geologists also classify soils based on their genesis and depositional history.

 Classification of soil grains

 In the US and other countries, the Unified Soil Classification System (USCS) is often used for soil classification.
 Other classification systems include the British Standard BS 5930 and the AASHTO soil classification system.

 Classification of sands and gravels

 In the USCS, gravels (given the symbol G) and sands (given the symbol S) are classified according to their grain size distribution.
 For the USCS, gravels may be given the classification symbol GW (well-graded gravel), GP (poorly graded gravel), GM (gravel with a large amount of silt), or GC (gravel with a large amount of clay).
 Likewise sands may be classified as being SW, SP, SM or SC.
 Sands and gravels with a small but non-negligible amount of fines (5–12%) may be given a dual classification such as SW-SC.